This guidance is for parents and carers of children who are entitled to transport support.

 Parents and carers are under no obligation to use the transport offered and many choose to arrange their own travel using a Personal Transport Budget.

-Personal Transport Budgets are usually only available for primary aged children and children with an Education, Health and Care Plan (EHCP).
+Personal Transport Budgets are usually only available for primary aged children and children and young people with an Education, Health and Care Plan (EHCP).

 Read our Home to School Transport policy for more detail.